TheeMichael/Simple-C/README.md

     ```
     or just download the zip from the repo webpage

+2. Sever prpject from repo
+    ```
+    ./sever -a
+    ```
+    or do it manually
+    ```
-2. Delete the `.git` folder to sever the ties to the `Simple-C` git project.
+    Delete the ".git" folder to sever the ties to the `Simple-C` git project.

-3. Delete the `.gitignore` file as well if so desired.
+    Delete the ".gitignore" file as well if so desired.
+    Delete the "sever" script as well
+    ```

-4. Start programming your hearts content
+3. Start programming to your hearts content